sreedevi-langoju/12weekawsworkshopchallenge/week8/Labs/Serverless_FileProcessing_Using_StepFunctions.md

-# Serverless File Processing using Lambda and Step Functions
+# Serverless File Processing with Step Functions, Lambda, Rekognition, SNS, and S3 Trigger

 Here's a step-by-step guide on how to implement the Lambda-Initiated Step Functions Orchestrating CSV and Image  file Processing with S3 Triggers and SNS Notifications using the AWS Management Console: